-In honor of the Parade of Homes, I asked fellow blogger Nina Lindquist of Homes by Tradition — a custom home builder in the Twin Cities metro area — to share with me a couple of the new home design trends related to appliances that she’s seeing.
+In honor of the Parade of Homes, we asked fellow blogger Nina Lindquist of Homes by Tradition – a custom home builder in the Twin Cities metro area – to share a couple of the new home design trends related to appliances that she’s seeing.

 You know when you’re a guest at someone’s home and they say, “Help yourself” to you?
 Well, butler’s pantries are the physical manifestation of this familiar phrase.

-For those of us (myself included) who want our guests to just enjoy themselves and stop meddling in the kitchen, a butler’s pantry is genius.
+For those of us who want our guests to just enjoy themselves and stop meddling in the kitchen, a butler’s pantry is genius.

 Butler’s pantries are designed to be an extension of the kitchen but are areas mostly for food and beverage serving and servingware storage.
 I love this example from Homes By Tradition because it incorporates a refrigerator for beverage self-service that can also be used for overflow food when entertaining.
 Who couldn’t use this around the holidays?